Skip to main content

 The next step is closing argument.
 This is a crucial stage and the defense’s final chance to convince the jury of your innocence.
 It takes skill and determination.
 It is a practiced art that an expert sex crime attorney has mastered.

 Again, the prosecution goes first.
-Then the defense makes its argument and again, because the prosecution caries the burden of proof, it is allowed to make a final rebuttal argument.
+Then the defense makes its argument, and again, because the prosecution carries the burden of proof, it is allowed to make a final rebuttal argument.

 The court will then instruct the jury on the law and the jury will be sent to a special room to deliberate and decide if a defendant is guilty or not guilty.